Morpho

 * **14 days:** adjust management or performance fees

-KPK Morpho v2 vaults add function-specific timelocks for wrapper configuration (adapter, fee, and risk-parameter changes).
-They use the same controlling safes as their corresponding v1 vaults (which remain timelocked under v1 governance).
+KPK Morpho v2 vaults apply function-specific timelocks to wrapper configuration (adapter, fee, and risk-parameter changes), and are controlled by the same KPK Safes that govern the corresponding legacy v1 vaults.

 For detailed configuration, see [Morpho v2 Roles and Timelocks](https://docs.morpho.org/curate/concepts/roles/#morpho-vaults-v2-roles), the [Morpho Change Log](/vaults/vaults/morpho/change-log.md), and the individual vault pages.
 For protocol-level context on Morpho v2 versus v1, see Morpho [documentation](https://docs.morpho.org/learn/concepts/vault-v2/#key-feature-comparison-morpho-vaults-v1-vs-morpho-vaults-v2).